TOOL2U/BOOK-MATE-APPLICATION-2/QUICK_START.md

-# ⚡ Quick Start - Accounting Buddy Mobile
+# ⚡ Quick Start - BookMate Mobile

 Get the app running in 5 minutes!